jolizbish/landingPage/README.md

 - Zip and/or HTML of your project.
 Github link is also acceptable.
 - Time it took you to complete this project.
 8:40PM 9/13/17 start
 - What tripped you up the most when completing this project?
+--> gradient background & the text overlay on the border of the advertisement div.
 - Any final thoughts or comments.